Pyo0811/SchoolCode/README.md

 Mathematicians have created a mechanism for rapid calculation = calculator = computer * using binary system for fast operation

-1st generation of computer : ENIAC, vacuum tube
+1st generation of computers : ENIAC, vacuum tube

-2nd generation of computer : Transistor
+2nd generation of computers : Transistor

-3rd generation of computer : Integrated circuit(IC)
+3rd generation of computers : Integrated circuit(IC)

 2. The organization of the computer